 If you are super picky about your oats, you can look at Amy & Jacky’s post here where they try 6 different times and liquid amounts.
 Then you can eyeball the one that seems best for you.

-In addition to my 1 to 3 method that cooks 3 minutes, I also tried their method #4 that cooks with less water, but for 10 minutes.
+In addition to my 1 to 3 method that cooks 3 minutes, I also tried their method #4 which cooks with less water, but for 10 minutes.
 They were more similar in chewiness than I expected.

 If you like your oats soft try cooking my recipe for 10 minutes and see if that gets closer to your preference.